Remi-C/Pointcloud_in_db/README.md

 						_ you have to tune at least "shared_buffers" ,  "wal_buffers" ,"work_mem" , "maintenance_work_mem" ,"checkpoint_segments" ,"effective_cache_size"
 						_ you have to change the parameter listen_adresses or you won't be able to reach the server _pg_hba.conf
-						_ tune the parameters to allow connection trough md5 _restart server ( sudo /etc/init.d/postgresql restart)
+						_ tune the parameters to allow connection trough md5 from host _tune the paramter to allow a trust connection for postgres from local _restart server ( sudo /etc/init.d/postgresql restart)
 				_(optionnal) redirect your server port in the virtualbox (in Settings/network/redirect ports) to access it from outside _create a database and test the server